Georgia Country Commercial Guide

 Franchising

 Franchising is gaining popularity in fast food, production of soft drinks, hotels, and retail trading of consumer goods, cosmetics, and apparel.
-Coca‐Cola, Pepsi, McDonald’s, Burger King, Wendy’s, Subway, Dunkin’ Donuts, KFC, Domino’s Pizza, Baskin Robbins, Cinnabon, Best Western, Wyndham Hotels & Resorts, Marriott, and Holiday Inn all operate in Georgia.
+Coca-Cola, Pepsi, McDonald’s, Burger King, Wendy’s, Subway, Dunkin’ Donuts, KFC, Domino’s Pizza, Baskin Robbins, Cinnabon, Best Western, Pizza Hut, Wyndham Hotels & Resorts, Marriott, Holiday Inn, and La Quinta all operate in Georgia.
 Franchise relationships are governed by contract and commercial laws.

 Direct Marketing